 Nancy Blair, M.Ed (Counselling), RCT, CCC, C.Hyp

 My fee is $100/session for an individual; my fee for group work is determined based on the required work.
 RCTs are recognized by all the major insurers.
-However, an employer, union or organization must include RCTs in their health plan in order for an insurance company to pay for work with an RCT.
+Please note that an employer must include RCTs in the text of their health plan in order for an insurance company to pay for work with an RCT.
 Check with your organization to see if they have taken this step.
+If your organization does not have RCTs in your health plan, ask that they do so.
 Any fee you pay on your own can be used as an income tax deduction.
-My Practice is an animal-friendly one.